CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-details-page.rst

 Blinking
 --------

-All CTR-Electronics devices can be blinked (rapidly flash the LEDs).
+All CTR Electronics devices can be blinked (rapidly flash the LEDs).
 This can be useful for handling whenever you have duplicate devices using the same ID on the CAN bus.

 .. image:: images/blinking-device-deviceview.png
    :width: 70%